snowbedding/MinerU-HTML/README.md

 **MinerU-HTML(Dripper)** is an advanced HTML main content extraction tool based on Large Language Models (LLMs).
 It provides a complete pipeline for extracting primary content from HTML pages using LLM-based classification and state machine-guided generation.

+## News

+- 2025.12.1 🎉 The [AICC](https://huggingface.co/datasets/opendatalab/AICC) dataset is released, welcome to use!
+AICC dataset contains 7.3T web pages extracted and converted to Markdown format by MinerU-HTML(Dripper), with cleaner main content and high-quality code, formulas, and tables.
+- 2025.12.1 🎉 The [MinerU-HTML](https://huggingface.co/opendatalab/MinerU-HTML) model is released, welcome to use!
+MinerU-HTML model is a fine-tuned model on Qwen3, with better performance on HTML main content extraction.
+- 2025.12.1 🎉 The trial page is online, welcome to visit [Opendatalab-AICC](https://opendatalab.com/ai-ready/AICC#playground) to try our extraction tool!

 ## Features

 - 🚀 **LLM-Powered Extraction**: Uses state-of-the-art language models to intelligently identify main content